Island House Estate · Est. 1886

 Architecture That Honors the Past

-- Hybrid Truss and Timber Frame House
+- Hybrid Truss & Timber Frame House

 Ownership Timeline